rondevera/jslintmate/README.markdown

   Development happens in the [development branch][dev branch].
 - **History:** [History/changelog for JSLintMate][history]
 - **Compatibility:** Tested with OS X 10.6+, Safari/WebKit 5+ (6533+), and
-  TextMate 1.5.10.
+  TextMate 1.5.10+ (including TextMate 2.0a).
 Probably works with older software, but it's not guaranteed.

 This project is adapted from: